-• The importance of competency in professional writing to assure the sensitive and accurate communication of client information.
+• What is the importance of demonstrating competency in professional writing?
+Why do you need to assure the sensitive and accurate communication of client information?

 In small breakout groups:

 • Students will work in pairs or small groups to compare writing in different organizations and settings.
 How is the writing/documentation similar or different?
 Why?
 What is the primary purpose of the writing?
 How is the writing helpful to the agency staff, clients, and others?
 What questions does the writing leave you with?